alex-654/workbook/book_summary/completed_code(Steve McConnell)/7 Software Craftsmanship.md

 ![](./img/layout.png)

-Looks attractive, but changes to many lines when code reformatted, and on CR why more lines changed then should be.
+Looks attractive, but changes to many lines when code reformatted, and on CR way more lines changed then should be.

-Comments done well can greatly enhance a program’s readability; comments done poorly can actually hurt it.
+- Comments done well can greatly enhance a program’s readability; comments done poorly can actually hurt it.

 ## 32 Self-Documenting Code